-This post started some time ago when the problems I was having with Apple Photos on our Mac were getting too much to ignore.
+I started this post some time ago when the problems I had with Apple Photos on our Mac were getting too much to ignore.
 Regardless if you are a Mac or PC user, the greater issue of digital photo storage and organization remains the same – personal computers are not designed to perform a function of this magnitude.

-Everything was on our laptop….all 20,000+ photos & videos of our life and I very much wanted a manageable, non-redundant, cleaned up (no screenshots, pics of receipts, memes, and other crap that ends up on our devices) cache of organized photos for casual browsing AND a backed up copy for “just in case”.
-My husband is my tech support so naturally I went to him to get help with our picture problem.
+We stored everything on our laptop….all 20,000+ photos & videos of our life and I very much wanted a manageable, non-redundant, cleaned up (no screenshots, pics of receipts, memes, and other crap that ends up on our devices) cache of organized pictures for casual browsing AND a backed up copy for “just in case”.
+My husband is my tech support so naturally I went to him to get help with our digital photo organization problem.
 After days of going round and round trying to articulate my problem and find a solution I realized it really boiled down to this:

 Our brains are not equipped to catalog and manage thousands upon thousands of photos, yet that’s the world we now live in.
 And the problem is only getting worse.